 Currently, there are no foreign exchange controls restricting the amount of currency that may be imported or exported in relation to the rights and obligations of parties under a loan agreement.

 There is no cap on interest rates that may be charged by banks.
-Default interest may be unenforceable if a Singapore court decides that it constitutes a penalty.
+However, default interest may be unenforceable if a Singapore court decides that it constitutes a penalty.
+Further, a term that accelerates interest due under a loan upon an event of default may also constitute an unenforceable penalty: see Ethoz Capital Ltd v.
+Im8ex Pte Ltd [2023] SGCA 3.

 If a lender is a foreign lender and not regulated (and not required to be regulated) by a regulatory authority in Singapore in relation to its lending activity, there are generally no restrictions under Singapore law on the foreign lender entering into a credit transaction with a borrower in Singapore.

-If, however, the lender is based in Singapore and regulated in Singapore in relation to its lending activity, the restrictions that may be imposed on that lender entering into credit transactions depend on the lender’s licensing status and the terms of the applicable license terms.
-For example, a licensed bank in Singapore is generally not subject to any restriction to enter into credit and financing transactions with any borrower in Singapore.
-However, the Monetary Authority of Singapore (MAS) may impose restrictions in certain circumstances or in relation to categories of credit transactions such as:
+If, however, the lender is based in Singapore or caught by the licensing purviews in Singapore and regulated in Singapore in relation to its lending activity, the restrictions that may be imposed on that lender entering into credit transactions depend on the lender's licensing status and the terms of the applicable license terms.
+For example, a licensed bank in Singapore is generally not restricted from entering into credit and financing transactions with any borrower in Singapore.
+However, the MAS may impose restrictions in certain circumstances or in relation to categories of credit transactions, such as the following:

 Ultimately, the restrictions, if any, that may apply to a particular lender or group of lenders entering into credit transactions depend on the particular circumstances of that transaction.
-As stated above, the licensing status of the lender, the type of transaction being entered into and the type of borrower involved are some of the considerations that may be relevant in determining the restrictions that may apply, but they do not represent an exhaustive list of factors.
+As stated above, the lender's licensing status, the type of transaction being entered into and the type of borrower involved are some of the considerations that may be relevant in determining the restrictions that may apply, but they do not represent an exhaustive list of factors.

 Under Section 12(6) read with Sections 45/45A of the Income Tax Act, the following payments are subject to Singapore withholding tax if they are made to a non-Singapore resident unless any specific exemptions apply:

-Notwithstanding the above, payments liable to be made to a branch in Singapore of a nonresident company are exempt from withholding tax.
+Notwithstanding the above, as an administrative concession, payments liable to be made to a branch in Singapore of a nonresident company are exempt from withholding tax.

-Under the Income Tax Act, a "resident of Singapore," in relation to a company or body of persons, is defined as a company or body of persons where the control and management of said company or body of persons' business is exercised in Singapore.
+Under the Income Tax Act, a "resident of Singapore," in relation to a company or body of persons, is defined as a company or body of persons the control and management of whose business is exercised in Singapore.

 The domestic withholding tax rate for interest payments that are neither derived from any trade or business carried on in Singapore nor effectively connected with any permanent establishment in Singapore is 15%.
 This may be reduced under the applicable tax treaties, subject to the requisite conditions for treaty benefits being met.